Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+-------------+--------------------------------------------------------------------------+

 .. note::
-   Maritime INS uses fields 1 through 9 and field 11 from this sentence.
+   Aerial INS uses fields 1 through 9 and field 11 from this sentence.

 **GPS Quality Indicator**